 Option number three is by far the easiest, as long as the backup is very recent.
 Ideally, you’ll have daily backups of your website, but this isn’t practical for small projects (although possible with a plugin such as VaultPress).
 We recommend weekly backups at the very least.

-Some plugins enable you to automate backups for your website and to store those files offsite, which is equally important.
+Most of the best WordPress backup plugins enable you to automate backups for your website and to store those files offsite, which is equally important.
 You can also make a note to backup your site manually from time to time.
 However, let’s be honest – automating it is just easier.

 If you want an even more hands-off experience, some web hosts offer automated backups for their clients.
 Just as with staging sites, a lot of providers don’t include this sort of feature with basic shared plans.